The Sailing Stone VII

 “I mean …are you ready to leave.”

 Adrian stared into those baby blues.
 She knew exactly what he was referring to.
-She imagined Clyde asking Bonnie, in a very similar fashion, he she too was ready to “leave.”
+She imagined Clyde asking Bonnie, in a very similar fashion, if she too were ready to “leave.”

 “Yes, Beckett…I am ready.
 Let’s go.”